Russian invasion of Ukraine

 The sanction packages also include other measures, such as the ban on Russian flights in EU airspace.

-As the territory of Belarus has been used in the invasion of Ukraine, Belarus is considered a party to the invasion.
+As Russia has used the territory of Belarus for its attacks targeting Ukraine, Belarus is considered complicit in the attacks.
 For this reason, the sanctions imposed on the Russian financial sector have been extended to also apply to Belarus, meaning that Russia cannot circumvent the sanctions by going through Belarus.
 Other sanctions have also been previously imposed on Belarus.

 Visas to Finland for Russians